On the HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.

 View HTTP error profiles

-To view New Relic Mobile error profiles:
+To view mobile monitoring error profiles:

 - To see HTTP error profile details: At the bottom of the HTTP errors UI page, select the HTTP error profiles tab above the table, then select an HTTP error profile to expand it.